divaprotocol/oracles/docs/Tellor.md

 ## PendingMaxFeeAmountUSDUpdateRevoked

-Emitted in `revokePendingMaxFeeAmountUSDUpdate` when a pending max USD fee amount update is revoked.
+Emitted when a pending max USD fee amount update is revoked via the [`revokePendingMaxFeeAmountUSDUpdate`](#revokependingmaxfeeamountusdupdate) function.

 ```
 event PendingMaxFeeAmountUSDUpdateRevoked(